rivera-systems/headless-cms-architecture/README.md

 - **Instant Responsiveness**: Users see their changes immediately.
 - **Server-Side Security**: Data is validated and persisted via Server Actions.
 - **Visual Hierarchy**: Components use specific dark-mode backgrounds (#1c1c1c) to stand out from the main page.

+### ⌛ UX Strategy: Loading States

+Since the project uses `unstable_noStore()` to ensure fresh data, we use the `loading.tsx` file-based convention.
+This allows Next.js to stream the UI immediately while the server-side data fetching (`getContentViews`) is in progress, providing instant feedback without manual state management.

 ## ⚙️ Critical Technical Challenges Overcome